mklemmingen/KatzenKaffeeWeb/README.md

 The goal of this Devleopment is the following reqirements:

 - enable dynamic story telling by letting the User experience a immersive virtual cat cafe
+- enable the learning about sustainable ("Nachhaltige") feeding and keeping of cats {Module Requirement meet this way}
 - enable the petting of cats
 - enable the feeding of cats
 - enable the playing with cats